 The Professional Standards Authority for Health and Social Care (PSA) oversees the nine UK statutory regulators of health and care professionals.
-Its role includes reporting on our performance annually; scrutinising our process for appointment of members of the Council; auditing initial stage fitness to practise decisions; and referring final fitness to practise decisions to the High Court where they consider the panel has been too lenient.
+Its role includes reporting on our performance annually; scrutinising our process for appointment of members of the Council; auditing initial stage fitness to practise decisions; and referring final fitness to practise decisions to the High Court if they consider that the decision reached does not properly protect the public.